helenst/helenst.github.io/work.md

 ## Other things
 * [Django Girls](https://djangogirls.org/) coach at multiple workshops - this involves mentoring small groups of beginner programmers.
-* Organising Django Girls workshops at [PyCon UK](https://djangogirls.org/pyconuk/) and [PyCon Namibia](https://djangogirls.org/windhoek/) - these are beginner level workshops giving around 30 women the opportunity to build their first web application using Python / Django with the guidance of an experienced coach.
+* Organising Django Girls workshops at [PyCon UK](https://djangogirls.org/pyconuk/) and [PyCon Namibia](https://djangogirls.org/windhoek/) - these are beginner level workshops each giving around 30 women the opportunity to build their first web application using Python / Django with the guidance of an experienced coach.
-* If you want to see how I solve small coding puzzles, have a look at [my exercism.io profile](http://exercism.io/profiles/helenst/cf852db9adc04fdcadb486e03223bebc) - I also hang out on there a lot helping others improve their Python skills.
+* If you want to see how I solve small coding puzzles, have a look at [my exercism.io profile](https://exercism.io/profiles/helenst)

 ## Personal projects
 * [Map Thing](http://mapthing.helen.st/) is a route planner which supports routing through Google or Open Street Map.
 I created it because I wanted to plan routes along bridleways and footpaths, something which most online mappers don't support.
 I use it frequently when planning runs and bike rides.